 The Syrian Arab troops took it upon themselves to destroy the Temple, and would not listen to the Roman commander when he told them to stop.
 Their hatred of the Jews was stronger than any fear they had of the Italian Caesar.
 Nothing has changed.
 The nations surrounding Israel today are comprised of the ethnic ancestors of those who destroyed the temple in 70 A.D., and we see in these nations a hatred of the Jews stronger than any fear they might have of Israeli or U.S. military might.
 Israel’s most zealous enemies back then are Israel’s most zealous enemies to this day.

-In closing, I stress that geography approximate to Turkey, not Rome, will produce the Antichrist.
+In closing, I emphasize that geography approximate to Turkey, not Rome, will produce the Antichrist.
 He will rule over a revived Islamic Ottoman Turkish Empire, not a revived Roman Empire.
-The Bible defines multiple prophetic criteria for the Antichrist’s host empire (beheading of Christians, extreme cruelty to women, trying to change set times and laws, denial of the trinity).
+The Bible defines multiple prophetic criteria for the Antichrist’s empire (beheading of Christians, extreme cruelty to women, trying to change set times and laws, denial of the Trinity).
 Rome fulfills none of these criteria.
 Islamic Ottoman Turkey fulfills every single one.
 See for yourself:

 The Bible is always proven true.